Garden decorations made of stone: What you need to know about hollow cast statues

 Stone sculptures offer an impressive way to add a personal touch to your garden.
 Hollow-cast statues provide a proven combination of beauty and functionality.
 Beyond their decorative appeal, garden figures made from this material offer practical advantages: their lighter weight makes them easier to handle, and surprisingly, when properly crafted, they even exhibit higher compressive strength than comparable solid-cast figures.

-Traditional cast stone , also known as artificial stone , consists of a mixture of cement, sand, and other aggregates.
+Traditional cast stone, also known as artificial stone , consists of a mixture of cement, sand, and other aggregates.
 Hollow cast figures (e.g., made from lava stone) differ, however, in their special manufacturing method – the cast concrete is poured into a mold, creating a uniform wall thickness while the interior remains empty.
 This process not only saves material and reduces costs but also conserves valuable resources.

 The selection of cast stone figures for the garden is diverse.
 Available in a wide variety of sizes and shapes, they offer enormous design freedom for every garden style.
 Unlike natural stone , garden enthusiasts don't have to dig as deep into their pockets – hollow casting represents a cost-effective alternative without sacrificing aesthetic appeal.

-This opens up the possibility, especially for hobby gardeners, to integrate green oasis
+This opens up the possibility, especially for hobby gardeners, green oasis to integrate

 Traditional craftsmanship: Hollow casting combines aesthetics and function